Environment

 Environment Protection and Biodiversity Conservation Act

 The Act focuses on the protection of matters of national environmental significance, with the states and territories responsible for matters of state and local significance.
-A 20-year review of the Act is under way.
-To learn more, visit the EPBC website
+The EPBC Regulations 2025 commenced on 19 December 2025, replacing the EPBC Regulations 2000 in substantially the same form with only minor corrections.
+The Act requires an independent review of operations every 10 years with the most recent 2020 Samuel Review recommending major changes to the Act.
+To learn more, visit the EPBC website.

 CASE STUDIES